The slides cover many aspects of lean manufacturing, one of the topics covered is The Buffering Law

 Tafoya and Skowronski explain the implication of this law

-If you cannot pay to reduce variability, you will pay in terms of high WIP, under-underutilized capacity, or reduced customer service i.e. lost sales, long lead times, and/or late deliveries.
+If you cannot pay to reduce variability, you will pay in terms of high WIP, under-utilized capacity, or reduced customer service i.e. lost sales, long lead times, and/or late deliveries.

 The following variability buffering examples are provided: